adrienabbey/independent-study/mediawiki.md

   - It also pulls the DB information from the MariaDB secrets from earlier.
   - Mounts the persistent storage too.
   - The service file specifies a `NodePort`.
 This instructs each node in the cluster to open this port so that the container can be externally accessed.
+- Applying the above went into a "Pending" state.
+I turned out I needed to create a storage class for OpenEBS: ` `openebs-hostpath.sc.yaml`
+- Fixed.
+I just needed to **rebuild my entire MicroK8s cluster**...
+- I can open my MediaWiki page, but I get a "Forbidden" error.
+  - It appears the files did not copy properly.
+Updating my MediaWiki deployment file to fix it.